shahram8708/Machine-Monitoring/README.md

 ## 37. Testing Strategy

 **Unit tests** — test individual service functions in isolation using pytest with a mock SQLAlchemy session.
-Focus on: threshold evaluation logic in `alert_service`, simulation math in `simulation_engine`, calibration date clamping in seed utilities, and JSON parsing in `gemini_engine`.
+Focus on: threshold evaluation logic in `alert_service`, simulation math in `simulation_engine`, calibration date clamping in seed utilities, and tensor parsing in the EdgeFormer-PM engine.

 **Integration tests** — test complete request/response cycles using the Flask test client.
 Key scenarios: data ingestion with valid token, data ingestion with invalid token (expect 401), alert creation on threshold breach, JWT token issuance and blacklisting, and subscription enforcement redirect.

-**AI tests** — mock the Gemini client to test prompt construction, JSON parsing edge cases (malformed response, missing fields), and `_coerce_response` normalisation logic without consuming API quota.
+**AI tests** — mock the EdgeFormer-PM service to test preprocessing, TorchScript load failures, malformed tensor outputs, and `_coerce_response` normalisation logic without running heavy inference during unit tests.

 **Seed tests** — run the seed runner against a fresh in-memory SQLite database and assert all expected records were created without errors.